jarrodtaylor/jarrodtaylor.github.io/.alternator/style-guide.md

 ## Shortcuts

+Encoded pages as UTF–8 to use these characters directly;
+no need for HTML decimals.

+`<meta charset="utf-8">`

 | ’ &nbsp; | Apostrophe                 | `Option + Shift + ]` |
 | – &nbsp; | En-dash                    | `Option + -`         |
 |	—	&nbsp; | Em-dash                    | `Option + Shift + -` |